Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 External Factors

-- Algerian War (1954-1962) The brutal and protracted nature of the Algerian War had a profound effect on Belgian policymakers.
+- Influence of pan-Africanism and African independence movements: The independence of Ghana in 1957 under Kwame Nkrumah demonstrated that colonial powers could be successfully challenged.
+The broader Pan-African movement, emphasizing self-determination and unity, provided ideological support for Congolese demands for independence.
+The Algerian War (1954-1962) had a profound effect on Belgian policymakers.
 The number of French military personnel killed estimated to be between 25,000 and 30,000 + 1000s French civilians.
 1m Algerians?
 A cautionary tale about maintaining colonial rule through force + international condemnation of French actions in Algeria influenced Belgian thinking.

 Economic problems and riots: accelerated decolonisation, 1959-60